HR Strategy and Practices

 During your course, a range of assessment techniques will be used.
-Types of assessment include: essays, assignments, exams, multiple-choice tests, online tests, group reports and portfolio work.
+Types of assessment include: essays, assignments, multiple-choice tests, online tests, group reports and portfolio work.
 The weighting between exams and coursework varies between modules.
-There is only one examination in the programme.

 Why Choose Salford Business School?

 Salford Business School aims to foster the next generation of leaders and create a new vision of innovative and entrepreneurial leadership.
 We are integrated into the local business community as a hub for knowledge creation and exchange.